 COMMON BRAND NAME(S): Transderm-Scop

-If you are using the patch to prevent nausea and vomiting from motion sickness, apply the patch as directed by your doctor, usually at least 4 hours before the activity.
+If you are using the patch to prevent nausea and vomiting from motion sickness, apply the patch as directed by your doctor, usually at least 4 hours before the activity that causes motion sickness.
 Replace the patch every 3 days until it is no longer needed.

 If you are using the patch to prevent nausea and vomiting after surgery, apply the patch as directed by your doctor, usually the evening before surgery.
 If the surgery is for a cesarean section, then the patch is usually applied 1 hour before the procedure to reduce the baby's exposure to the drug.
-Remove and throw away the patch 24 hours after surgery or as directed by your doctor.
+Remove and throw away the patch as directed by your doctor, usually 24 hours after surgery.

 This medication can cause temporary blurred vision and widened pupils if it comes in contact with the eyes.
 Therefore, after handling the patch, always wash your hands thoroughly with soap and water.
 Also wash the area behind the ear where the patch was removed.

 After stopping this medication, you may experience dizziness, loss of balance, nausea/vomiting, headache, muscle weakness, or slow heartbeat.
 If these effects occur, they usually appear 24 hours or more after you stop this medication.
 This is a result of your body adjusting to being off the medication.
 Report any such reactions to your doctor right away.

 Tell your doctor if your condition persists or worsens.

 Transderm Scop User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration